pl-marasco/CDSE_Benchmark/docker/README.md

 ControlPoints:
   path: ~/testbed/data/gcp.shp          # define the path to the control points (don't change if not needed)
   q_score: 5                            # define the quality score
+  ping: True                            # define if the ping has to be performed
 Catalog:
   url: "https://catalogue.dataspace.copernicus.eu/odata/v1"         # define the url of the catalog used to select the observations
   endpoint: CDSE                        # define the endpoint to be used